mavryk-network/mavryk-protocol/docs/user/node-monitoring.rst

-Monitoring an Octez Node
+Monitoring an Mavkit Node
 ========================

-Monitoring the behavior of an Octez node can be partially achieved by exploring the logs or, more efficiently, through the RPC server.
+Monitoring the behavior of an Mavkit node can be partially achieved by exploring the logs or, more efficiently, through the RPC server.
 The use of RPCs is detailed in :doc:`the RPC documentation <../developer/rpc>` and :doc:`the RPC references <../shell/rpc>`.

-Most practically, however, is to use Octez Metrics to gather information and statistics, which has been integrated directly into the node since Octez version 14.
+Most practically, however, is to use Mavkit Metrics to gather information and statistics, which has been integrated directly into the node since Mavkit version 14.
 Users are now able to get metrics without using an external tool, such as `tezos-metrics <https://gitlab.com/nomadic-labs/tezos-metrics>`_ (which is now deprecated).
 The node now includes a server that registers the implemented metrics and outputs them for each received ``/metrics`` http request.
 So now you can configure and launch your node with a metrics exporter.